To generate all unique subsets of a given array (which may contain duplicates), we

 the size of the input.
 Sorting adds an additional

-The recursion stack depth is proportional to the size of the input('n'
+The recursion stack depth is proportional to the size of the input('n'), and the

 temporary